golightstream/lightstream-prism-dns/GOVERNANCE.md

 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-## Project Lead
+## Project Steering Committee

-The CoreDNS project has a project lead.
+The CoreDNS project has a project steering committee consisting of 5 members, with a maximum of 1 member from any single organization.

-A project lead in CoreDNS is
+The steering committee in CoreDNS has a final say in any decision concerning the CoreDNS project, with the exceptions of deciding steering committe membership, and changes to project governance.
+See `Changes in Project Steeting Committee Membership` and `Changes in Project Governance`.

-a single person that has a final say in any decision concerning the CoreDNS project.
+Any decision made must not conflict with CNCF policy.

-The term of the project lead is one year, with no term limit restriction.
+The maximum term length of each steering committee member is one year, with no term limit restriction.

-The project lead is elected by CoreDNS maintainers according to an individual's technical merit to CoreDNS project.
+Steering committee member are elected by CoreDNS maintainers.

-The current project lead is identified in the [CODEOWNERS](CODEOWNERS) file with the string `project lead` and the term behind the name in a comment at the top of the file.
+The steering committee members are identified in the [CODEOWNERS](CODEOWNERS) file.

 ## Expectations from Maintainers